diningphil/PyDGN/CONTRIBUTING.md

 - how well is your code documented (we'd like to keep 100% documentation percentage)
 - which tests you have implemented to check the correct functioning of your code
 - a simple example using the new feature (you can store data/model configurations in the `examples` folder)

+# Seeking Support

+If you need support to use the library, please open a blank issue and describe your needs.
+We will do our best to assist you as quick as possible.
+Also, if possible please let's avoid emails so that everyone can benefit from the discussion.